Searching ...

 Dining

 For those looking for a more upscale experience, the city boasts several high-end steakhouses and fine dining establishments like the world-famous Bern’s Steakhouse in Hyde Park or the flagship Columbia Restaurant in Ybor City.
 Many casual dining options, including traditional American cuisine, international flavors, and trendy gastropubs, are spread across Tampa from SoHo to the Armature Works development.
+You can’t miss its Cuban sandwiches or grouper baskets.
+The craft beer options include the famous Cigar City brand.

 Shopping

 Ready for some retail therapy?
 Shop til you drop at any of Tampa’s shopping malls or districts.
 One of the most popular destinations is the International Plaza and Bay Street, which features over 200 stores, including high-end luxury brands and popular department stores.
-For those looking for a more unique shopping experience, Hyde Park Village offers a charming outdoor shopping experience with boutique shops and specialty stores.
+For those looking for a more unique shopping experience, Hyde Park Village is a charming outdoor shopping experience with boutique shops and specialty stores.

 Golf